-OfficeHQ provide virtual reception solutions to businesses in Australia, the US and the UK.
-Their Australian headquarters are located on the Sunshine Coast.
-All eighty OfficeHQ virtual receptionists work remotely from their own individual home offices in the region.
+OfficeHQ provides virtual reception solutions to businesses in Australia, the US and the UK with its operations based on the Sunshine Coast.
+All 80 OfficeHQ virtual receptionists work remotely from their own individual home offices in the region.

-Debra, another receptionist who has been with OfficeHQ for over ten years says, “I find OfficeHQ to be very family oriented.
+Debra, another receptionist who has been with OfficeHQ for over 10 years says: “I find OfficeHQ to be very family-oriented.
 They strive to assist with balancing our working and family life and maintaining this win-win relationship.”

 So what does OfficeHQ do exactly to create such a friendly, supportive culture, with a family feel and connected team spirit, when the majority of workers are remote?